tjgalvin/wsclean/doc/source/primary_beam_correction.rst

       -pol iquv -size 1024 1024 -scale 20asec \
       observation.ms

-WSClean outputs the 4 normal uncorrected images, the 8 components of the beam Jones matrix and the 4 primary beam images (which have ``pb`` in them).
+WSClean outputs the 4 normal uncorrected images, the 16 components of the beam Mueller matrix and the 4 primary beam images (which have ``pb`` in them).
 Other combinations of polarizations, such as ``xx,yy`` or ``iq`` are currently not supported and will result in an error.
 If you need other modes let me know.

 The beam correction can also be applied together with :doc:`multi-frequency output <making_image_cubes>`, :doc:`joined channel mode <wideband_deconvolution>` and/or the :doc:`snapshot mode <snapshot_imaging>`.
 In those cases, a ``pb`` image is saved for every output image.
 The channel-integrated "MFS" image is not corrected.